QuentinQingLi/DNASeqClassifier/README.md

 * **CNN**:

 After expanding the data to one-hot vector, each sample is a 60x8 array, similar to a small rectangular image.
-Thus, this DNA sequence classification can leverage CNN too.
-In this CNN model, the layers are:
+Thus, this DNA sequence classification can leverage CNN in fact.
+Hyper parameter search was exercised on the model.
+The selected structures are:
 ```
-Conv layer (32 feature depth) => pooling =>
 Conv layer (64 feature depth) => pooling =>
 	fully connected layer (64 nodes) => dropout =>
-			fully connected layer (16 nodes) => fully connected layer (3: output)
+		fully connected layer (16 nodes) =>
+			fully connected layer (3: output)
 ```

 * **RNN**: